spacetelescope/monitor-framework/docs/source/creating_monitors.rst

 ----------------------
 Once a data model is defined, a new monitor can also be defined.
 Like the data model, a new monitor is defined by constructing a class that inherits ``BaseMonitor``.

 ``BaseMonitor`` has some basic functionality included at the start that users can take advantage of for simple monitors.
+However, at minimum, the ``track`` method must be implemented and the monitor must have a data model assigned to it.

 For example, to create a basic, bare-bones monitor that produces a line plot that represents the data defined in ``MyNewModel`` the following could be done: